yukoba/nd4j/scala.md

 Before using Scala Nd4j:
 * Make sure you have included the nd4j-scala-api Maven dependency.
-* Ensure you have the Scala plugin (IntelliJ: Preferences -> Plugins).
+* Ensure you have the Scala plugin (IntelliJ: Preferences -> Plugins)
 * Add Maven Scala plugin and plugin repository to pom.xml

     package org.deeplearning4j.learn